 It is built well, balanced quite nicely on my head for a fairly heavy headphone, and delivers a tuning that works with quite a wide range of genres.

 Caveats?
 That ultimately depends on your point of view and what you want to do with the SR1.
 It needs a quality amp, regardless of the impedance and SPL rating it can scale well and it does sound better with a good desktop amp or a powerful DAP.
 A weak source robs it of definition and treble body and ultimately produces a harsher sound.

-The second point of view are those stock pleather pads.
-They do make it sounds a touch warmer and more closed in.
+The second point of view is those stock pleather pads.
+They do make it sound a touch warmer and more closed in.
 Some people love that sound and it has an endearingly smooth sounding charm to it.

 Switching to the PT1 pads you get a much more linear signature with less bass weight, a more open midrange, and a touch more treble forwardness.
 It still retains a beautifully sweet sound and opens up the SR1 to those who require a little more mids and vocal presence and a more controlled low-end.